 The food is a fusion of east meets west so expect to find things on the menu like wasabi tempura prawns and miso-glazed seabass.

 We had the sushi platter and it was delicious.
 Very authentic with their own sushi master and it was incredibly pretty too.
 It was food that looked good and tasted even better.

 If you’re looking for an amazing place for dinner in Dubai then I’d really recommend Teatro.

 Here’s a little money saving tip for you.
 Abra boats are cheapest way of getting around Dubai with a one-way ticket costing just 20p.

 The best place to get an abra is near the Old Quarter and on Dubai Creek.
 The boats are very regular every 10 minutes and some leave before if they’re full.
-This really is such a good way of getting around Dubai!
+This really is such a good way of sightseeing Dubai!